fsnotify/fsnotify/README.md

-fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, and BSD systems.
+fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, BSD, and illumos.

 Go 1.16 or newer is required; the full documentation is at https://pkg.go.dev/github.com/fsnotify/fsnotify